 (b) in favour of all or any of the parties, although they have not appealed.

-(c) the person shall not institute a further proceeding; or
+(a) the person must not institute a further proceeding; and

-(d) a proceeding instituted by the person shall not be continued;
+(b) any proceeding already instituted by the person must not be continued;

 except with leave of a judge.

 An order under subsection (1) may be made

 (a) on a judge's own motion in chambers or on the court's own motion; or

 (b) on application by

 (i) a party against whom the alleged vexatious proceedings have been instituted or conducted, or